Nitrate radical

-Trioxidonitrogen(•) or nitrate radical is an oxide of nitrogen with formula NO_{3}, consisting of three oxygen atoms covalently bound to a nitrogen atom.
+Nitrogen trioxide or nitrate radical is an oxide of nitrogen with formula NO_{3}, consisting of three oxygen atoms covalently bound to a nitrogen atom.
 This highly unstable blue compound has not been isolated in pure form, but can be generated and observed as a short-lived component of gas, liquid, or solid systems.

 Like nitrogen dioxide NO_{2}, it is a radical (a molecule with an unpaired valence electron), which makes it paramagnetic.
 It is the uncharged counterpart of the nitrate anion NO_{3}^{−} and an isomer of the peroxynitrite radical OONO.

 Nitrogen trioxide is an important intermediate in reactions between atmospheric components, including the destruction of ozone.

 History

 The existence of the NO_{3} radical was postulated in 1881-1882 by Hautefeuille and Chappuis to explain the absorption spectrum of air subjected to a silent electrical discharge.

 Structure and properties

 The neutral NO_{3} molecule appears to be planar, with three-fold rotational symmetry (symmetry group D3h); or possibly a resonance between three Y-shaped molecules.

 The NO_{3} radical does not react directly with water, and is relatively unreactive towards closed-shell molecules, as opposed to isolated atoms and other radicals.
 It is decomposed by light of certain wavelengths into nitric oxide NO and oxygen O_{2}.

 The absorption spectrum of NO_{3} has a broad band for light with wavelengths from about 500 to 680 nm, with three salient peaks in the visible at 590, 662, and 623 nm.
 Absorption in the range 640–680 nm does not lead to dissociation but to fluorescence: specifically, from about 605 to 800 nm following excitation at 604.4 nm, and from about 662 to 800 nm following excitation at 661.8 nm.
 In water solution, another absorption band appears at about 330 nm (ultraviolet).
 An excited state NO_{3}* can be achieved by photons of wavelength less than 595 nm.